Miro-wq/auth-form-practice/README.md

 # License:

-This project is licensed under the MIT License, allowing for open collaboration and reuse of the codebase.
+Distributed under the MIT License.
+See [MIT License](https://opensource.org/licenses/MIT) for more information.